Saksham-Gupta-30/NFT-Marketplace-AppAvenger/README.md

 4. **View Purchased NFTs**: Users can see the NFTs they have purchased in their collection.

+## Fee Structure

+- **Marketplace Owner Fee**: A fee percentage is charged to the marketplace owner for each NFT transaction.
+This fee is deducted from the final sale price and retained by the marketplace.

+- **Creator Royalty (Future Feature)**: In the future, a royalty system may be implemented to compensate creators when their NFTs are resold by buyers.
+This feature is currently under development and will enable creators to earn a percentage of the resale price.

 ## Technologies Used
 - **React**: A JavaScript library for building user interfaces.
 - **Ether.js**: A library for interacting with the Ethereum blockchain.